Sunday, February 22, 2009

 I came across a old newspaper article about your military building new bases and homes and recreational facilities including golf courses and pools in the Philippines costing a billion dollars when the dollar was worth double or more than it is today.
 Well, at that time the U.S. military just assumed the Philippine government would permit them to stay another 100 years.
 It did not happen and that billion dollars worth of construction was lost.

 Now, that does not compare to the amount of money lost and stolen in Iraq which is now in the tens of billions of dollars.
-If we included the waste, fraud and abuse in domestic spending it is in the
+If we included the waste, fraud and abuse in domestic spending it is in the trillions of dollars.
+What lessons have been learned by the national government about spending the people's resources?
+That's something you've never seen discussed on the television networks.

 It really is expensive maintaining an empire and the least of it has been in propping up dictators in the name of freedom around the world: Marcos in the Philippines, Shah in Iran and many more you can read about in the book Overthrow: America's Century of Regime Change from Hawaii to Iraq by Stephen Kinzer.